iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="doh.health.shield 3 reviews"/>
 </p>

+> Good<br> :date: __2021-01-29 04:38:09__

+> When i want to view invoice, pdf file is protected and it is asking for password, but nowhere it is mentioned what should i enter, tried with EID no, but doesnt work.<br> :date: __2021-01-27 09:42:57__

 > Greetings and more, my PCR test result and phase III trials volunteer star is not being updated.Kindly advice.<br> :date: __2021-01-21 12:18:50__